 Entrepreneurs are attracted to dropshipping for the chance to quickly set up a completely new business with minimal investment.
-Plus, it’s possible to almost immediately see a profit — provided you choose the right niche.
+Plus, it’s possible to almost immediately see a profit — provided you avoid the worst dropshipping niches.

 It’s tempting to think you know what you’re doing.
 After all, you’re a consumer.
 That should mean you know what consumers like and what will sell, right?
 It’s actually more complicated than that.
 Simply choosing products that look appealing rarely leads to positive results.
 Instead, you need to do some research.

 One of the first things to research is what dropshipping niches to avoid.
-Simply ruling out the worse dropshipping niches will immediately narrow down your options and help you make better decisions.
+Simply ruling out the worst dropshipping niches will immediately narrow down your options and help you make better decisions.